 Unless you’re a total health and wellness junky, you probably aren’t aware that an estimated 80% of our immune system resides in our gut.
 Probiotics, i.e. the good bacteria in our gut, are responsible for:

 - Producing vitamins K and B and enhancing mineral absorption

 - Fortifying the immune system

-Unfortunately, many “health experts” recommend that people consume probiotics in the form of dairy.
-Because of their own bias towards wanting to justify eating animal products, they will conveniently omit the fact that cow’s milk contains harmful proteins like insulin growth factor 1 (IGF-1) – meant to triple a calf’s weight in a period 10 weeks – and casein, which humans are unable to do digest.
+Unfortunately, many health experts recommend that people consume probiotics in the form of dairy.
+Because of their own bias towards wanting to justify eating animal products, they will omit the fact that cow’s milk contains harmful proteins like insulin growth factor 1 (IGF-1) – meant to triple a calf’s weight in a period 10 weeks – and casein, which humans are unable to do digest.
 Additionally, the pathogen load in dairy milk (i.e. bacteria, viruses, and pus – yes, pus) is so high that it can overburden our immune system.
-For reference, one glass of dairy milk has 5 million pathogens per cup, versus 100 pathogens per cup for plant foods.

 You can avoid the “dairy disaster” by consuming vegan forms of probiotics – kombucha, miso, coconut yogurt, and kimchi.
 If you don’t like any of these, you may prefer Good Belly a tasty vegan drink that comes in “shot” and glass form.

 My main source of probiotics is Health-Ade Kombucha – I’ll usually have one before dinner and one after.